ISRO: 2020s

 On 23 August 2023, India achieved its first soft landing on an extraterrestrial body and became the first nation to successfully land a spacecraft near the lunar south pole and fourth nation to successfully land a spacecraft on the Moon with ISRO's Chandrayaan-3, the third Moon mission.
 Indian moon mission, Chandrayaan-3 (lit.
 "Mooncraft"), saw the successful soft landing of its Vikram lander at 6.04 pm IST (12:34 pm GMT) near the little-explored southern pole of the Moon in a world's first for any space programme.
 India then successfully launched its first solar probe, the Aditya-L1, aboard PSLV on 2 September 2023.

-On 30 December 2024, ISRO successfully launched the SpaDeX mission, pioneering spacecraft rendezvous, docking, and undocking using two small satellites.
+On 30 December 2024, ISRO successfully launched the SpaDeX mission, showcasing spacecraft rendezvous, docking, and undocking using two small satellites.
 On 16 January 2025, the ISRO Telemetry, Tracking and Command Network's Mission Operations Complex verified that the docking process was successful.
-India became the 4th country — after USA, Russia and China — to achieve successful Space Docking.
-ISRO also successfully managed to control two satellites as a single entity after docking.

-In May 2025, ISRO completed the final abort test for the Gaganyaan human spaceflight mission, scheduled for launch in early 2027.
-In August 2025, ISRO successfully completed the first integrated air drop test for the Gaganyaan human spaceflight programme, hailed by Defence Minister Rajnath Singh as a step toward self-reliant India.

-On 2 November 2025, ISRO successfully launched its heaviest communication satellite CMS-03 aboard the LVM3-M5 rocket from Sriharikota, marking a milestone in India's space capabilities with all eight LVM3 missions achieving 100% success.

-Agency logo

-ISRO has an official logo since 2002.
-It consists of an orange arrow shooting upwards attached with two blue coloured satellite panels with the name of ISRO written in two sets of text, orange-coloured Devanagari on the left and blue-coloured English in the Prakrit typeface on the right.
+India became one of the few countries in the world to have achieved a successful in-space docking using indigenous technology.

+On 24 August 2025, ISRO successfully completed the first integrated air drop test for the Gaganyaan human spaceflight programme.
+On 2 November 2025, ISRO successfully launched CMS-03, a communication satellite, aboard LVM3-M5 from Sriharikota.
+All seven LVM3 missions achieved 100% success.
+On 24 December 2025, ISRO launched AST SpaceMobile's BlueBird Block-2 aboard the LVM3-M6 rocket.
+This was the heaviest foreign satellite ever launched from the Indian soil, weighing 6100 kg.